thegerrit/data_science/project2/README.md

 #### Problem 7

-Make a single scatter plot of winning percentage (y-axis) vs. standardized payroll (x-axis).
+Make a **single scatter plot** of winning percentage (y-axis) vs. standardized payroll (x-axis).
 Add a regression line to highlight the relationship.
+You do not need to label the teams in this plot.

 The regression line gives you expected winning percentage as a function of standardized payroll.
 Looking at the regression line, it looks like teams that spend roughly the average payroll in a given year will win 50% of their games (i.e. win\_pct is 50 when standardized\_payroll is 0), and teams increase 5% wins for every 2 standard units of payroll (i.e., win\_pct is 55 when standardized\_payroll is 2).
 We will see how this is done in general using linear regression later in the course.